OctopusDeploy/docs/src/pages/docs/projects/version-control/moving-version-control.md

 navOrder: 60
 ---

-Version-control is configured per project and is accessed via the **{{ Settings, Version Control }}** link in the project navigation menu.
+Version-control is configured per project and is accessed via the **Settings ➜ Version Control** link in the project navigation menu.
 This page will walk you through moving an existing config as code repository to a new location.

 ## Moving configuration as code files